gophergala2016/kjkteam/readme.md

 Use `j`/`k` for next/previous file.

+## Origin story

-Differ is port of https://github.com/danvk/webdiff to Go.
+Differ is a port of https://github.com/danvk/webdiff to Go.

+## Download

 Mac binary: [differ](https://dl.dropboxusercontent.com/u/3064436/differ)

-To build from sources:
+## Building from sources

+Pre-requisites:
+* node, for getting JavaScript libraries used in the front-end
+* `zopfli` (`brew install zopfli` on mac) for maximum compression of front-end assets

+Build steps:
 * `go get -u github.com/gophergala2016/kjkteam` or `git clone https://github.com/gophergala2016/kjkteam.git`
-* must have node installed
 * `npm install` to get the needed JavaScript libraries for the front-end
 * `scripts/build.sh` to build a self-contained `differ` executable

-Not good enought to win?
-I beg to differ.

-TODO:
+## Todo

 * directory compare
 * `git scdiff` support
 * refresh the diff on / reload and on "focus" event on window
-* support for images
+* support for diffing images
 * -share option that sends data to central server for sharing with other people
 * native mac app
 * native windows app